rhanda-dev/AutoClickerSub/README.md

 # Usage

 Include Dll your application.<br>
-Also use this with powershell script about this. <br>
+Also use with powershell script about this. <br>

 ```powershell:sample.ps1
 $dllpath = "C:\Anywhere\AutoClickerSub"